Harmonised Index of Consumer Prices (HICP)

 Comparison with neighbouring countries

-Since the final HICP of the neighbouring countries will not be published until later, comparisons can only be made based on the first HICP flash estimate for October.
-This inflation in Belgium in October amounted to 4.7%, an increase compared to the rate of 4.3% observed in September.
-The Netherlands registered an inflation rate of 3.3% in October, which remains stable compared to September.
-Inflation in France slightly increased from 1.4% in September to 1.5% in October.
-The first HICP flash estimate for October in Germany was 2.4%, an increase compared to September when it was 1.8%.
+Since the final HICP of the neighbouring countries will not be published until later, comparisons can only be made based on the first HICP flash estimate of February.
+In Belgium, this inflation was 4.4% in February: it remains stable compared to the rate observed in January.
+The Netherlands registered an inflation rate of 3.5% in February; an increase compared to a rate of 3.0% in January.
+In February inflation in France decreased to 0.9%, compared to 1.8% in January.
+The first HICP flash estimate for February in Germany was 2.8% and remained stable compared to January.

 [1] In addition to the national consumer price index (CPI), Statbel also calculates a European harmonised consumer price index (Harmonised Index of Consumer Prices, HICP).
 The HICP is used to compare inflation rates in the EU Member States.
 To this end, the applied expenditure approach and methods have been coordinated as much as possible and laid down in European regulations.
 The results of the CPI and HICP are not the same.
 This is mainly due to a different weighting and composition of the basket of goods and services on which these indices are based.